cableray/hipster_album_cover/README.md

-# Sinatra Application Template

-A base Sinatra application template.
-Just fork and build.
-Yay!
-Includes Bundler, DataMapper, and RSpec, all ready to go.
+# Hipster Album Cover generator

+Uses several apis (currently wikipedia, flickr, and forismatic) to generate a hypothetical album cover for a hipster band

 ## Configuration

 Dependencies and all configuration is done in <tt>environment.rb</tt>.
-Your database is also set up here.
+Your database (currently not used) is also set up here.
 DataMapper will use sqlite3 by default.
 Tests use the sqlite3-memory adapter (no configuration needed).

 Add your controller actions in <tt>application.rb</tt>.
 Views for these actions are placed in the <tt>views</tt> directory.
 Static files, including a stock stylesheet, go in the <tt>public</tt> directory.
 Models go in the <tt>lib</tt>
-directory and are auto-loaded.
+directory and are auto-loaded (but that should change later).

-Environment variables that you want to expose to your application can be added in <tt>.env</tt>
+Environment variables that you want to expose to your application can be added in <tt>.env</tt> publicly, and <tt>.env.local</tt> for local secrets.
+You need a flickr api key from [here](http://www.flickr.com/services/apps/create/apply) to get images to work

 ## Testing